HazenBabcock/APyEC/README.md

 If you hover over a notebook you will see that path to the notebook as a tooltip.

+A star next to the name of a notebook means that it has not been synced, or is out of sync with a remote repository.

 ### Quick Start ###

 Make sure that git is in your path.